Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 BPharm (Hons), BSc, RegPharmNZ

-Natalia was appointed to the Pharmacy Council in November 2021 and is serving her first three-year term.
+Natalia was appointed to the Pharmacy Council in November 2021.
 She is a pharmacist and co-owner of an Auckland pharmacy and has worked in community pharmacy since 2002.

-She is an honorary academic at the University of Auckland School of Pharmacy and is a clinical mentor as part of the Pharmaceutical Society EVOLVE Intern Training Programme.
+Natalia is an honorary academic at the University of Auckland School of Pharmacy and a clinical mentor as part of the Pharmaceutical Society EVOLVE Intern Training Programme.

 A proud Samoan, Natalia has a passion for helping the Pacific community and promoting the pharmacy profession to Pacific youth.
 She is a founding member and Executive Board Member of the Pacific Pharmacists’ Association; a network for the Pacific pharmacy workforce around New Zealand that acts as representation for their members on issues and in initiatives that concern the profession and the delivery of Health services to the Pacific Community.